 Several faculty members in the Department of Chemistry and Biochemistry also participate in other interdepartmental Ph.D. programs, including Biophysics, Chemical Physics, Environmental Sciences, and Molecular, Cellular & Developmental Biology.

 We are pleased that you are interested in learning more about our programs and hope that the content of this website is both interesting and informative.
 Please contact the Graduate Studies office if you can't find the answers to your questions here.

-Graduate courses and research programs leading to M.S. and Ph.D. degrees in all areas of chemistry including analytical, biological, inorganic, organic, physical and theoretical chemistry.
+Graduate courses and research programs leading to a Ph.D. degree in areas of chemistry including analytical, biological, inorganic, organic, physical and theoretical chemistry.
 Apply to the program.